Evidence & safety

 Keep the claim narrow

 Use Orena for routine organization, not clinical judgment.
-For "Why sleep and hydration context should be explained with careful limits", stay inside general facial exercise education, comfort, and evidence limits.
+For "Careful limit: sleep and hydration context", stay inside general facial exercise education, comfort, and evidence limits.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources